 Earlier this month I attended my first FMX conference, an annual event focused on animation, effects, games and transmedia.
 Here’s my detailed wrap-up of my awesome time there.

-I was thrilled to be invited by Esther Lim to join her and J. Craig Williams at this year’s SXSW conference to discuss collaborative entertainment, multi-platform interactive engagement, and how to bridge creatives and audiences.
-We curated a lot of the content, including an audio slidecast and the twitter stream.
-SXSW 2012 Panel: Rise of […]
+I was thrilled to be invited by Esther Lim to join her and J. Craig Williams at SXSW to discuss collaborative entertainment, multi-platform interactive engagement, and how to bridge creatives and audiences.
+SXSW 2012 Panel: Rise of Co-created Shared World Communities from Scott Walker Don’t wait for my next blog post.
+I’ll deliver some […]

 I was on the “Reducing the Digital Friction with Transmedia” panel at Createasphere’s DAM Conference February 23rd, 2012.